Senior People's Forum

 Danny Logue is Chair of the Senior People's Forum with Jim Dixon as Vice Chair.

-Next meeting: Due to unforeseen circumstances the meeting that was due to take place on 9th February 2016 has had to be cancelled.
-Therefore the next meeting will take place on 14th June 2016 - Space 3 at Howden Park Centre, Livingston - 1.30pm to 4.00pm with tea/coffee available from 1.00pm.
+Next meeting: The next meeting will take place on 15th November 2016 - Space 3 at Howden Park Centre, Livingston - 1.30pm to 4.00pm with tea/coffee available from 1.00pm.

 Senior people and organisations which have an interest or who represent senior people are invited to attend and contribute to the discussions.
 Please email any suggestions for inclusion to email@example.com